Provisioning, Signing and Keys¶

 from scorbit import scorbit

-# Use encrypt_tool to generate your encrypted key from your private key
+# Use encrypt_tool to generate your encrypted provisioning key from your private key

 encrypted_key = '8qWNpMPeO1AbgcoPSsdeUORGmO/hyB70oyrpFyRlYWbaVx4Kuan0CAGaXZWS3JWdgmPL7p9k3UFTwAp5y16L8O1tYaHLGkW4p/yWmA=='